Spoingus/TroublesomeTanks_CDP/README.md

 - Manager Classes: Manager classes have been implemented for Sound, Collision and other similar aspects of the game to prevent code duplication while improving readability.
 - Game Scene / The World class changes.

-It should be of note that not all of these refactoring efforts are in the main branch as of yet.

 ## Solution Diagrams:
 ### Scenes - Class Diagram